lujiefsi/CrashTuner/analysis.md

 Results are stored in the files  whose name start wtih taeget system name and suffix name is ".txt".

-Take the yarn for example
+Taking the yarn for example

 1. "./output/yarn_meta-info.txt" stores the meta-info.